Middle Kingdom of Egypt: Height of the Middle Kingdom

 Senusret III left a lasting legacy as a warrior pharaoh.
 His name was Hellenized by later Greek historians as Sesostris, a name which was then given to a conflation of Senusret and several New Kingdom warrior pharaohs.
 In Nubia, Senusret was worshiped as a patron God by Egyptian settlers.
 The duration of his reign remains something of an open question.
 His son Amenemhet III began reigning after Senusret's 19th regnal year, which has been widely considered Senusret's highest attested date.
 However, a reference to a year 39 on a fragment found in the construction debris of Senusret's mortuary temple has suggested the possibility of a long coregency with his son.

 The reign of Amenemhat III was the height of the Middle Kingdom's economic prosperity.
 His reign is remarkable for the degree to which Egypt exploited its resources.
 Mining camps in the Sinai, which had previously been used only by intermittent expeditions, were operated on a semi-permanent basis, as evidenced by the construction of houses, walls, and even local cemeteries.
 There are 25 separate references to mining expeditions in the Sinai, and four to expeditions in Wadi Hammamat, one of which had over two thousand workers.
 Amenemhet reinforced his father's defenses in Nubia and continued the Faiyum land reclamation project.

 After a reign of 45 years, Amenemhet III was succeeded by Amenemhet IV, whose nine-year reign is poorly attested.
 Clearly by this time, dynastic power had begun to weaken, for which several explanations have been proposed.
 Contemporary records of the Nile flood levels indicate that the end of the reign of Amenemhet III was dry, and crop failures may have helped to destabilize the dynasty.
 Further, Amenemhet III had an inordinately long reign, which tends to create succession problems.
-The latter argument perhaps explains why Amenemhet IV was succeeded by Sobekneferu, the first historically attested female king of Egypt.
+The latter argument perhaps explains why Amenemhet IV was succeeded by Sobekneferu, the first historically attested female pharaoh of Egypt.
 Sobekneferu ruled no more than four years, and as she apparently had no heirs, when she died the Twelfth Dynasty came to a sudden end as did the Golden Age of the Middle Kingdom.